novuhq/novu/docs/docs/guides/How to Add Digest to In-App Notifications.md

 The app is done now!

-Congratulations if you’ve followed the guide up until here.
+Congratulations for following the guide up until this point.
 We can style our app a little using [some CSS](https://github.com/novuhq/digest-learning-app/blob/main/frontend/src/App.css).

 If you’ve done everything as recommended, you’ll end up with an app that looks like this:

 ![out.gif](https://res.cloudinary.com/dxc6bnman/image/upload/v1688130966/guides/out_ca2bjr.gif)

 In this app, when we enter some text in the input box and click send, the notification appears in the bell icon after the delay specified above (when we’re creating the workflow):

-You can find the entire code(frontend as well as backend) for this app [here](https://github.com/novuhq/digest-learning-app/tree/main).